rogowskibart/rogowskibart/README.md

 - 👋 Hi, I’m @rogowskibart
 - 👀 I’m interested in mobile and web development
 - 🌱 I’m currently learning Kotlin and Swift
-- 💞️ I’m looking to collaborate on Android and iOS apps
 - 📫 How to reach me
   - 🐦 [Twitter @rogowskibart](http://twitter.com/rogowskibart)